gdsbook/book/notebooks/09_spatial_inequality.md

                [years]
 ```

 The resulting table has a row for each region and a column for each year.
-We can visualise these means to get a sense of their temporal trajectory:
+We can visualize these means to get a sense of their temporal trajectory:

 ```python caption="Average county per capita incomes among census regions since 1969"
 rmeans.T.plot.line();
 ```

 One way to introduce geography into the analysis of inequality is to use geographical delineations to define groups for decompositions.
 For example, Theil's $T$, which we encountered previously, can be decomposed using regions into so called *between* and *within* regional inequality components.
-To proceed in this direction, we first re-conceptualise our observations of per capita incomes for $m$ regional economies as $y = \left( y_1, y_2, \ldots, y_m \right)$.
+To proceed in this direction, we first re-conceptualize our observations of per capita incomes for $m$ regional economies as $y = \left( y_1, y_2, \ldots, y_m \right)$.
 These are grouped into $\omega$ mutually exclusive regions.
 Formally, this means that when $m_g$ represents the number of areas assigned to region $g$, the total number of areas must be equal to the count of all the areas in each region: $\sum_{g=1}^{\omega} m_g=m$.[^mut-ex] With this notation, Theil's index from above can be rewritten to emphasize its between and within components:

 [^mut-ex]: This would be violated, for example, if one area were in two regions.
 This area would get "double counted" in this total.